SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/14 - Returning a Value.md

 The `return` keyword can also be used **without a value**.

-When `return` is used by itself:

-* The function stops running immediately
+When `return` is used by itself the function stops running immediately, and no value is returned.
-* No value is returned

 This is useful when you want to exit a function early and skip the rest of the code.

 Example: